Live in CanadaLive in Canada

 6. Understand your post-departure obligations

-Once you are a non-resident, you are only taxable in Canada on Canadian-source income [1]:
+Once non-resident, only Canadian-source income is taxable in Canada [1]:

-• Rental income from Canadian real estate (subject to Part XIII withholding tax, typically 25%)
+• Rental income from Canadian real estate (Part XIII withholding tax, typically 25%)

 • Employment income earned in Canada

-• Capital gains on Canadian real estate (requires a clearance certificate under section 116)
+• Capital gains on Canadian real property (clearance certificate required under section 116)

-• RRSP/RRIF withdrawals (subject to withholding tax, typically 25%, reduced by treaty)
+• RRSP/RRIF withdrawals (withholding tax, typically 25%, reduced by treaty)

-• Canadian business income earned through a permanent establishment
+• Business income earned through a Canadian permanent establishment

-Primary ties Home available, spouse/dependents in Canada One primary tie usually = still a resident
+Primary ties Dwelling available for use, spouse/dependants in Canada One primary tie = generally still resident

-Secondary ties Bank accounts, driver's license, memberships, vehicle, passport Evaluated collectively; multiple secondary ties may = still a resident
+Secondary ties Bank accounts, driver's licence, memberships, vehicle, passport Assessed collectively; several secondary ties = potentially still resident

-Key principle: No single secondary tie will keep you as a resident, but several together may.
-One primary tie (especially a spouse or available dwelling) is usually sufficient for the CRA to consider you still a resident [2].
+Key principle: No single secondary tie will keep you resident, but several together can.
+A single primary tie (especially a spouse or available dwelling) is generally sufficient for the CRA to consider you still resident [2].

 Common mistakes to avoid